 must appear at the top center of the page.
-This is a personal/professional biography that may include the following events in chronological order: date and place of birth; (post-secondary) educational institutions attended; degrees and honors conferred and anticipated; titles of publications; and teaching and professional experience.
+The Vita Auctoris must be written in a narrative, not resume-style, format and be double-spaced.
+This is a personal/professional biography that may include the following events in chronological order: date and place of birth; (post- secondary) educational institutions attended; degrees and honors conferred and anticipated; titles of publications; and teaching and professional experience.
 It should be concise and written in the third person.
 It is the last item to appear in the Table of Contents, and it is the final section of the thesis/project/dissertation.